Advocacy for People with Disabilities

 • Increasing the number of restrooms and widening the entryways of several government buildings and businesses

-• Curb cuts in Erie and surrounding communities
+• Going to court to fight for curb cuts in Erie and surrounding communities

-The VFI Advocacy team knows the law and is an excellent resource for those attempting to fully understand the rights of the disability community.
-The team has an excellent track record for giving voice to the consumers they serve when their civil rights are violated.
+The VFI Advocacy department knows the law and is an excellent resource for those attempting to fully understand the rights of the disability community.
+Our team has an excellent track record for giving a voice to the consumers they serve when their civil rights are violated.

 If you would like further information about our Advocacy Services please call the office or contact us today.